Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Abstract

 \section{Abstract}

 Autoregressive moving average (ARMA) models are widely used for analyzing time series data.
 However, standard likelihood-based inference methodology for ARMA models has avoidable limitations.
-We show that common ARMA likelihood maximization strategies often lead to sub-optimal parameter estimates.
-While this possibility has been previously identified, no routinely applicable algorithm has been developed to resolve the issue.
+We show that currently accepted standards for ARMA likelihood maximization frequently lead to sub-optimal parameter estimates.
+Existing algorithms have theoretical support, but can result in parameter estimates that correspond to a local optimum.
+While this possibility has been previously identified, it remains unknown to most users, and no routinely applicable algorithm has been developed to resolve the issue.
 We introduce a novel random initialization algorithm, designed to take advantage of the structure of the ARMA likelihood function, which overcomes these optimization problems.
-Additionally, we show that profile confidence intervals provide superior confidence intervals to those based on the Fisher information matrix.
+Additionally, we show that profile likelihoods provide superior confidence intervals to those based on the Fisher information matrix.
 The efficacy of the proposed methodology is demonstrated through a data analysis example and a series of simulation studies.
 This work makes a significant contribution to statistical practice by identifying and resolving under-recognized shortcomings of existing procedures that frequently arise in scientific and industrial applications.